RHarryH/avispa-microf/README.md

 - `ecm_menu` for defining the menus visible on the navigation bar
 - `ecm_list_widget` for defining what data type and which columns should be visible on the widget, this configuration is later used in `ecm_layout`
+- `ecm_link_document` extending document insertion capabilities by selecting first source document based on which the new one will be created.
+Original document will be linked with the new one by the property specified in the configuration.

 ### ECM Client names hierarchy